bubble2k16/emus3ds/readme-picodrive.md

 The screen rendering is done completely using the original PicoDrive's ARM processor-optimized renderer.

-You can play Master System, Mega Drive games and Sega CD games, but it does not support 32X games yet.
+You can play Master System, Mega Drive games and Sega CD games, and 32X games.
 CD games run a little slower (you should enable 1-2 frameskips) on an Old 3DS, but it runs very well on a New 3DS.
-Meanwhile, use the Retroarch versions for 32X games. :)
+32X games can only played at a reasonable speed on a New 3DS using the .CIA version of the emulator.

 The default maps for the controls are:
 1. 3DS' Y Button -> MD's A Button,
 2. 3DS' B Button -> MD's B Button,
 3. 3DS' A Button -> MD's C Button,
-1. 3DS' X Button -> MD's X Button,
+4. 3DS' X Button -> MD's X Button,
-2. 3DS' L Button -> MD's Y Button,
+5. 3DS' L Button -> MD's Y Button,
-3. 3DS' R Button -> MD's Z Button,
+6. 3DS' R Button -> MD's Z Button

 This emulator uses the same user interface as VirtuaNES for 3DS, TemperPCE for 3DS, Snes9x for 3DS.
 It will run better on the New 3DS as usual, where all music and sound samples will be generated at 44100Hz.